Ravenscrag, Montreal: First floor

+The guest apartment is located in the southwest corner of the residence, at the far end of the corridor from the main staircase.
+It was built in 1862 according to plans by Victor Roy of the architectural firm of William Spier & Sons.
+The entrance opens into a vestibule which leads to the master bedroom, as well as its dressing room and private bathroom.
+The master bedroom, situated in the corner of the building, has the most windows.
+Opposite to the bed, a double French door opens onto a balcony with a privileged view of the city.
+This room was fully furnished and decorated by the J. & W. Hilton company around 1867.
+It appears that this room also had access to the adjacent Louis XV style boudoir, decorated in pearl gray and pink.

+Second floor

+Around 1889, the second floor contained eight bedrooms for children, one with a closet, a storeroom, a linen room, and a bathroom with a hot water tank.

+Attic

+Around 1889, the tower contained an observatory in the attic.
+This room was surrounded by windows placed at the ridge of the roof.

 East wing or Servants' quarters

 The servants' quarters once occupied the entire east wing of the residence.
 An entrance located on the east wall of the house was reserved for servants and was separate from the main entrance.
 Moreover, internal stairs were provided to avoid the servants having to go through the main stairs of the house.
 This wing is 14 m (46 ft) wide and nearly 6.1 m (20 ft) deep.
 It should not be forgotten that the basement of the residence completed the east wing.
 Hugh Allan sometimes said that he maintained a servants' hotel.
 The residence once employed nearly 19 servants.